From Denver to Aspen: 5 Best Ways to Get There

 In summer, there are two different ways to get between Denver and Aspen: The most scenic route is via Highway 82 over Independence Pass, which is the highest paved state highway over the Continental Divide in Colorado.
 To get to Independence pass, you'll take I-70 from Denver to Highway 91 south to Leadville and then follow signs to Highway 82 and the pass.

 The other route is open year-round.
 Leaving Denver, you will get on I-70 west and take it all the way to Glenwood Springs.
-The drive through Glenwood Canyon is quite stupendous, and if you have time and want to break up the drive, you can pause in Glenwood Springs for a soak at the hot spring resort that can be seen from the highway.
+The drive through Glenwood Canyon is quite stupendous, and if you have time and want to break up the drive, you can pause in Glenwood Springs for a soak at one of several hot spring resorts in town.

 From Glenwood Springs, it is 40 miles to Aspen.
 You will take Highway 82.
 Follow the signs; the turns through town are well-marked.

 2. From Denver to Aspen by Private Luxury SUV Transfer

 If you would rather not drive yourself and want to travel in style, book a Luxury SUV private transfer from DEN directly to your hotel in Aspen.
 These transfers are great because you won't share the vehicle with other guests outside your party, and you can schedule your pickup for immediately after you arrive at the airport.